Ethics Committee

 The G-CTAProcsVacBiol specifies that the application is evaluated by three (3) PMRA-appointed expert clinical trial reviewers who will provide a written report to the designated registration office, also known as the “Focal Point” division.
 The Focal Point will then collate and present the expert reviews to the PMRA Clinical Trial Review Committee (CTRC).
 The CTRC then reviews all the available documentation and provides a recommendation for approval or rejection.
 The PMRA considers the CTRC’s recommendation and issues a written approval or rejection.

 MWI-50 further specifies that the PMRA may grant full or conditional approval depending on the nature of the CTRC’s findings.
 Depending on the study’s risk profile, the PMRA may conduct post-authorization good clinical practice (GCP) inspections for select clinical trials.
 Per the G-CTARevVacBiol, if the application is neither approved nor rejected, the PMRA’s technical staff will communicate its recommendation to the applicant.
 The response from the applicant will be considered at the PMRA’s subsequent scheduled meeting, and the subsequent decision will be communicated to the applicant.
+If changes must be made to the protocol, investigator’s brochure, or any other document, the amended document should be submitted with the applicant’s response.

 The G-CTAProcsVacBiol states that the applicant may appeal a rejection decision, providing additional information, or amending the application to meet the PMRA’s requirements.
 The appeal will be referred to the CTRC for a final recommendation to the PMRA.